Deworming in children

 Soil-transmitted helminth infections are among the most common infections in humans, caused by a group of parasites commonly referred to as worms, including roundworms, whipworms and hookworms.
 Those living in poverty are most vulnerable to infection which can impair nutritional status by causing:

-- feeding on host tissues, including blood, which leads to a loss of iron and protein
+- internal bleeding which can lead to loss of iron and anaemia;

 Other guidance documents

 Deworming and adjuvant interventions for improving the developmental health and well-being of children in low- and middle-income countries: a systematic review and meta-analysis

 Deworming drugs for soil-transmitted intestinal worms in children: effects on nutritional indicators, haemoglobin and school performance